chezi-nikop/DataLab/README.md

 🔗 [Private Google Drive Link](https://drive.google.com/your_link_here)

 > ⚠ Original LinkedIn / BrightData raw datasets are *not* included in the repository, in accordance with the project policy.

+### 🕸 project_scraping.ipynb – Scraping Module
+This notebook contains the code used to collect online course data using automated web scraping.
+The scraping was performed via *Bright Data proxies*, enabling access to course platforms such as Coursera and Udemy as part of the data collection process.